 Walking T. Nagar

 Many Chennaiites stay away from the big stores and buy textiles in the smaller shops on the street.
 Once you are acquainted with shopping on the street, you can have more control over your shopping experience.

 A recent trend is to buy material and have a personalized salwar stitched in about an hour.
 There are many tailor shops overflowing with customers in cubicles, deep inside the street.
 Here's how it works:

 - Spend about an hour in any of the nearby shops.

 - Come back to find your new salwars with stunning stitching.
 Fees range from Rs.30 (Saravana Stores alone) to Rs.400.

 Wearing accessories that match the dress is increasingly popular in India.
-It all started with a college students craze for fashion.
-Now any soul with an X chromosme is crazy about fashion jewellery.
+It all started with college students' craze for fashion.
+Now any soul with an X chromosome is crazy about fashion jewelry.

-Road side shops, especially in Pondy Bazaar, showcase a variety of trendy earrings, cheap fancy watches, and bags.
+- Road side shops, especially in Pondy Bazaar: These shops showcase a variety of trendy earrings, cheap fancy watches, and bags.
 The surprising thing is that you won’t find the same things the very next week!